 Hello.
 My name is Robert Krawiec.
 I am a mathematics major.
-I’ve been working for Profil Software (a Python Development Company) for quite some time.
+I’ve been working for Profil Software (a Python Development Company that also offers software testing services and UX/UI Design Services) for quite some time.
 I often use different algorithms and I find my mathematical background useful while developing web apps using object oriented languages.

 Today I would like to share with you a riddle that I came across while working here.
 It goes like this: